 fails to attend more than three consecutive meetings of the directors without leave of absence from the directors.

-Nothing in rule 11.3(a) prevents a director from vacating his or her office if the director resigns by notice in writing to the company.
+Nothing in rule 11.3(a) prevents a director from vacating their office if the director resigns by notice in writing to the company.

 Remuneration of directors